 The right side holds the main input and processing circuit board which has a small RF input daughter board fitted into the lower edge.

 After removing the circuit boards and cables you are left with the display panel and wall mounting bars which are held together with several small screws.
-The edge of the screen has plastic and metal bezel which is held on with more small screws.
+The edge of the screen has a plastic and metal bezel which is held on with more small screws.
 The display panel part number was: YD7S550DND01B A2187580A.

 Removing these screws allows you to lift the LCD panel away which revealed the damage from the VR impact.
 The LCD panel has two long PCBs at the bottom which connect via flat flex to the screen and two connectors to connect to the display driver board.

-Under the LCD panel are several layers of light diffusing material comprising of a Reflective Polarizer, Prism Sheet, Diffuser plate and Reflective sheet.
+Under the LCD panel are several layers of light-diffusing material comprising of a Reflective Polarizer, Prism Sheet, Diffuser plate and Reflective sheet.

 Under these are the backlight LEDs with a white reflective layer of plastic which is taped down along the edges.

-The LED strips are mounted onto aluminium strip PCBs and these are held to the metal chassis using double sided tape.
+The LED strips are mounted onto aluminium strip PCBs and these are held to the metal chassis using double-sided tape.